nbarbettini/little-aspnetcore-book/chapters/alternative-databases/postgresql.md

 ## PostgreSQL
+PostgreSQL is a popular, open-source database.

-Using PostgreSQL for your application instead of SQLite will allow it to scale better and give you access to various PostgreSQL features like the [PostGIS extension](https://postgis.net/).
+Compared to SQLite, using it will allow your ASP.NET Core app to scale better and give you access to various PostgreSQL features like the [PostGIS extension](https://postgis.net/).

-Thanks to the layer of abstraction we get from using Entity Framework Core, modifying our application to use a different database engine is less complex than you would think.
-We can use our existing models, only having to change the Entity Framework Core provider we use.
-We will add the [Npgsql EF Core provider](http://www.npgsql.org/efcore/index.html).
+Thanks to the layer of abstraction you get from using Entity Framework Core, modifying your application to use a different database is less complex than you would think.
+Because the user interface wouldn't change, you wouldn't change any code in the `Views`, `Controllers`, or `Services` directories.
+Despite the database changing, you can also use your existing model classes, so no code needs to change in the `Models` directory either.

+As you follow the next steps, you'll see that the only code that must change is the code used to hook up the Entity Framework Core provider.
+You will use the [Npgsql Entity Framework Core provider](http://www.npgsql.org/efcore/index.html).

-### Add provider Nuget package
+### Add provider NuGet package

+The provider comes as a NuGet package called `Npgsql.EntityFrameworkCore.PostgreSQL`.
 To add the package, run the following command:

 ```
 dotnet add package Npgsql.EntityFrameworkCore.PostgreSQL
 ```

-After adding the package, you will notice the project's `.csproj` file being updated to reflect the new list of packages:
+After adding the package, you'll notice that the project's `.csproj` file has been updated to reflect the new list of packages:

 ```xml
 <ItemGroup>